 The Academic Support Services Staff at Five Towns College is dedicated to promoting a fulfilling and successful academic experience for all students.
 Specialized programs are designed specifically for students who meet requirements respective to each program.
 Faculty and peer tutoring services are provided for all Five Towns College students.

 The Student Success Center is located in Rooms 104 and 106, and is where the Academic Support Center is housed.
-The Academic Support Center is open to all Five Towns College students on a drop-in basis.
+The Academic Support Center is open to all Five Towns College students on a drop-in and appointment basis.
 The Center provides tutoring, academic counseling, learning strategy seminars, and a variety of other services designed to help each student reach his or her academic potential.
-The Center also administers the College’s HEOP and MORE programs.
+The Center also administers the College’s HEOP and Student Access Office.

 Higher Education Opportunity Program